 - The noise produced due to the use of a vibrator is reduced

 - There is no standard method for SCC mix design concrete

-- Ultimate construction cost of concrete is high compare to normal concrete
+- The ultimate construction cost of concrete is high compared to normal concrete

 - The SCC mix design essential required more trial mix and lab test

-- Measurement and quality check required more attension
+- Measurement and quality checks required more attention

-- SCC used for construction concrete structure which has more complex reinforcement
+- SCC used for the construction of concrete structure which has more complex reinforcement

 - It is used for restoration repairs and renewal construction